AlignTrue/examples/aligns/README.md

 2. **Sharing files directly** - Users can copy YAML files locally
 3. **Creating a collection** - Organize multiple aligns in a repository

-See `examples/aligns.yaml` and `examples/namespaces.yaml` for namespace conventions.
+Each align file contains its own metadata in YAML frontmatter.
+See the [Creating Aligns](/docs/07-contributing/creating-aligns) guide for namespace conventions.

 ## Testing